Tickets and special events

 Other ticket options

 - Authorized resellers.
-Resellers like Undercover Tourist offer theme park tickets at a small discount.
-Same nonrefundable terms as buying direct.
-No way to bundle with a resort stay or apply future Disney offers.
+Resellers like Undercover Tourist sell tickets at a small discount.
+Same nonrefundable terms.
+No way to bundle with a hotel or apply future Disney offers.

 - Annual passes.
 Disney offers four annual pass tiers.
-The Disney Incredi-Pass is the only one open to out-of-state guests.
+The Disney Incredi-Pass is the only one for out-of-state guests.
 The other three are for Florida residents or Disney Vacation Club® members.
-They are the Disney Sorcerer Pass, Disney Pirate Pass, and Disney Pixie Dust Pass.
-All passholders still need theme park reservations.
+All passholders still need park reservations.

 - Military tickets.
-Discounted tickets for eligible service members through authorized military sales channels.
+Discounted tickets for eligible service members through military sales channels.